uviclibraries/insta360/editing-video-smartphone.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QkREm-78Ofo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you haven’t done so already, download the application[Insta360 Camera Control App](https://www.insta360.com/download/insta360-onex)
+If you haven’t done so already, download the application [Insta360 Camera Control App](https://www.insta360.com/download/insta360-onex){:target="_blank"}
 Note: make sure to select your device in the left side bar, then you can download the phone application

 1. Open the app and connect the camera